 Brush up on your Spanish while enjoying a Granada Christmas

-- Zambomba – a typical instrument made from a flower pot and skin that only comes out at Christmastime
+- Zambomba – a typical instrument made from a flower pot and hide lid (pig skin) that only comes out at Christmastime

 - Pandareta – Tambourine, very often used to sing Spanish Christmas carols

 - Portal de Belen o belén – Nativity scenes

 - Pessebre – Manger or crib, part of the Nativity scene

 - Villancico – Christmas Carol

 - Polverones y mantecados – Typical Christmas sweets Mantecados made from lard (manteca) are made from ground almonds.
 Warning make sure you have a drink of some sort nearby when tasting these, polvorones are powdery and can be dry.